davidhedlund/davidhedlund/README.md

 ## Why so many issue reports?

 I recognize that the volume of my issue reports can sometimes seem overwhelming on a project's tracker.
 Because I monitor a vast number of projects to help [maintain libre ecosystem](#free-software-ecosystem-activism) health, I am, unfortunately, unable to submit pull requests for the vast majority of them, particularly for complex code changes.
-Overall, however, the outcome has been quite positive; many developers have generously spent significant time fixing the issues I submit, and I am very grateful for their efforts and collaboration.

-Given my limited programming background, I prioritize simple fixes that deliver the maximum big-picture benefit across the many applications I review.
-While I never expect anyone else to submit PRs, I naturally gravitate toward working with projects where developers actively step in to implement fixes for the issues I report, allowing us to collaborate effectively.
-A significant number of developers have collaborated with me in this way, yielding a very positive outcome.
+Given my limited programming background, I prioritize simple fixes that deliver maximum big-picture benefit across the applications I review.
+While I never expect anyone else to submit PRs, I naturally gravitate toward projects where developers actively step in to implement fixes.
+Overall, the outcome has been very positive; many developers have generously spent significant time collaborating and fixing the issues I submit, and I am deeply grateful for their efforts.

 ## Misc